rwilliams/jrubywiki/Method-Signatures-and-Annotations-in-JRuby-extensions.md

     return RubyBoolean.newBoolean(context.getRuntime(), result);
 }
 ```
-Here is how you might implement `eql?` for a custom Fraction Class (based Apache Commons Math) note: the convention for naming the java method for a query, stick to it and people will more readily understand your code.
+Here is how you might implement `eql?` for a custom Fraction Class (based Apache Commons Math) note: the convention for naming the java method for a query, stick to it and people will find it easier to read your code.
 ```java
 @JRubyMethod(name = "eql?")
 @Override